How To Get Your Baby To Sleep Without Being Held: Expert Tips

 5) Check The Room Temperature

 Your baby will find it difficult to sleep comfortably if the room temperature isn’t right.
-Between 68 and 72 degrees Fahrenheit is that sweet spot that’s not too cold or too warm.
+So what temperature is right?
+Well, that depends.

 6) Make Sure They’re Comfortable